hbctraining/Training-modules/DGE-functional-analysis/lessons/02_functional_analysis.md

 ***
 **Exercise**

-You are mainly interested in pathways containing genes that are significantly enriched (over-represented) and highly perturbing to the pathway.
+Let's suppose you want to focus on pathways with genes enriched within the list of significant genes compared to the background AND highly perturbing to the pathway.
 Based on the spia plot, which pathways might you explore?

 ***